yyimingucl/yyimingucl.github.io/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+title: From gaussian process back to linear regression

-# Summary for listings and search engines
+# # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+# summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Link this post with a project
 projects: []